terraswarm/metropolis/README.txt

 In June, 2017, the Metropolis-1.1.3 release was updated and placed on github as https://github.com/terraswarm/metropolis.

-The updates were made to support SystemC-2.3.1.
+With help from Purva Tendulkar, the updates were made to support SystemC-2.3.1

 Very minimal updates to the documentation were made.